Does Your Teaching Suppress Genius–Or Require It?

 by Terry Heick

 Remediation is usually very similar, as are rubrics and scoring guides.
 Who has time to create 35 authentically personalized and unique scoring guides that address individual learning needs on every assignment?
 Besides, that’d fly in the face of the goal–a similar level of mastery (i.e., proficiency) of identical academic standards.
-The goal of education is not personalized learning; personalized learning is a strategy in pursuit of the very public goal of proficiency of a given set of standards.
-Creativity, choice, curiosity, and personalization may play roles in the learning process, but stop short of reaching the content itself.
+The goal of education is not personalized learning; personalized learning strategies are strategies just as personalized learning itself is a strategy in pursuit of the very public goal of proficiency of a given set of standards.
+Creativity, choice, curiosity, and personalization may play roles in the learning process but stop short of reaching the content itself.

 This is a long-winded way of saying that all students learn the same content via very similar pathways using almost identical resources and technology.
 Understanding is usually measured in exactly the same way whether the assessment is criterion-based or norm-referenced.